Fronsto/Compiler-for-NanoC/Readme.md

 The parser bison generates works by applying shift-reduce operations.
 When it recieves a token, it shifts it onto the stack.
 But if the parser sees the list of tokens on top of the stack can be reduced to a single one, it reduces them (its a bottom-up parser).
 There's also a look-ahead token (it parses LALR(1) grammar) - it waits for the next token before applying a reduce operation.
 All this is gonna be important to prevent conflicts in the parsing process.
 Even if there are conflicts, bison can parse the grammar perfectly - it just won't be as efficient, since bison is optimized to parse LALR(1) grammars.

-## The C++ Program
+## The C++ Program - from the quad array to assembly code
 The final stage is the generation of the assembly code.
 Actually there's an optimization phase also - where we reduce the number of instructions generated from the previous phase - but in this implemenation we skipped that.

+### Before we go on to assembly code generation
 First lets talk about the 2 data structures used - quad array and symbol table.
 In general, the intermediate code generated can be stored in various formats.
 The one used here is Quad Array - a 4 tuple (operation, arg1, arg2, result).
+Purpose of the symbol table it know during the compilation which all symbols have been spotted, and for the final code generation to know how much space is needed.
+Additionally, take a note of these 2 things -
+- **Scopes**.
+Actions are executed - like changing the symbol table.
+When compiler reads a function definition, it creates a new symbol table, switches to it, so now all symbols spotted are stored in this symbol table.
+This way, scopes are defined.
+- **Branch statements**.
+Like if, or for loop.
+When reducing those, the grammar is augmented with markers for gotos.
+Where to go to? thats left hinged, stored and knitted together when these branch statements are reduced.
+Doing this is called “backpatching”.

+### Now, about generation of assembly code
+Since this implemenation didn't include optimization of the intermediate code, it was mostly just printing out the corresponding instructions in assembly.
+The one thing we had to do here was implementing functions - with proper handling of the stack.

 // to be completed...